Tag: quality assessment

 The San Francisco Declaration on Research Assessment (DORA) is a global initiative intended to guide the way in which research is assessed at the point of recruitment and promotion, and in the awarding of project funding.
 Since 2012, all actors involved in the evaluation of research – research performing and …

-Read moreResearch integrity training: knowledge clip 1: the basics
+Read moreResearch integrity for trainers: knowledge clip 1 (of 7): the basics

 Knowledge clip 1: the basics

-Read moreResearch integrity training: knowledge clip 2: the trainer perspective
+Read moreResearch integrity for trainers: knowledge clip 2 (of 7): the trainer perspective

 Knowledge clip 2: the trainer perspective

-Read moreResearch integrity training: knowledge clip 3: the good researcher
+Read moreResearch integrity for trainers: knowledge clip 3 (of 7): the good researcher

 Knowledge clip 3: the good researcher

-Read moreResearch integrity training: knowledge clip 4: the lab
+Read moreResearch integrity for trainers: knowledge clip 4 (of 7): the lab

 Knowledge clip 4: the lab

-Read moreResearch integrity training: knowledge clip 5: the dilemma game
+Read moreResearch integrity for trainers: knowledge clip 5 (of 7): the dilemma game

 Knowledge clip 5: the dilemma game

-Read moreResearch integrity training: knowledge clip 6: the middle position
+Read moreResearch integrity for trainers: knowledge clip 6 (of 7): the middle position

-Read moreResearch integrity training: knowledge clip 7: closure
+Read moreResearch integrity for trainers: knowledge clip 7 (of 7): closure

 Knowledge clip 7: closure